Ice hockey in popular culture: Canada

 Because of hockey's huge popularity in Canada, it is considered one of the most important elements of Canadian pop culture.
 Hockey is central in homegrown television and movies such as the CBC Television series Hockey: A People's History and Hockeyville, the Global TV reality show Making The Cut: Last Man Standing, as well as scripted shows like CTV's Power Play (1998–2000) and Showcase's Rent-a-Goalie (2006–2008).
-In the popular Canadian animated series The Raccoons, ice hockey played a big role in the 1981 special 'The Raccoons on Ice'.
-CBC and its French language division, SRC, have made several entries into the He Shoots, He Scores/Lance et Compte franchise.
-The original series was filmed in both French and English, while subsequent series and movies have just been in French.
-The CBC premiered the hockeydrama MVP in January 2008.
-Long running Canadian comedy series The Red Green Show incorporated a hockey reference on each program as Red Green would end each show by saying, "Keep your stick on the ice."
-Popular television comedy series Letterkenny creator Jared Keeso prominently featured ice hockey in that Crave /Bell Media production.
-Before Letterkenny ended, Keeso created a hockey specific spinoff series which he writes as well as plays the eponymous character "Shoresy", Captain of the Sudbury Blueberry Bulldogs, who vows the team will never lose again.
-It has been praised by fans who watched the Letterkenny series as well as new viewers who tuned in for the hockey.
-Critics often remark on its authenticity to both the sport and those who participate in it.
-Letterkenny director Jacob Tierney headed the creation of an upcoming ice hockey romance series, Heated Rivalry, set to premiere on Crave in November 2025.
+In the Canadian animated series The Raccoons, ice hockey played a big role in the 1981 special "The Raccoons on Ice".
+CBC and its French language division, SRC, have made several entries into the He Shoots, He Scores franchise.
+The original series was filmed in both French and English, while subsequent series and movies have only been in French.
+The CBC premiered the hockey drama MVP in January 2008.
+Long-running Canadian comedy series The Red Green Show incorporated a hockey reference on each program as Red Green would end each show by saying, "Keep your stick on the ice."
+Television comedy series Letterkenny, a production of Crave and Bell Media, prominently featured ice hockey.
+Letterkenny creator Jared Keeso went on to helm the hockey-specific spinoff series Shoresy.
+In the show, Keeso plays the eponymous Shoresy, captain of the fictional Sudbury Blueberry Bulldogs.
+Critics have remarked on Shoresys authenticity to both the sport and those who participate in it.
+Letterkenny director Jacob Tierney headed the TV adaptation of Heated Rivalry, an ice hockey romance series based on the Game Changers book series by Rachel Reid.
+The series premiered on Crave and HBO Max in November 2025 to widespread acclaim for its portrayal of a gay relationship between two hockey players as well as its attention to the realities of homophobia in the sport.

+Sweden

+Beartown, a television adaptation of the Fredric Backman novel of the same name, premiered on HBO Nordic in 2020.
+The five-episode miniseries focuses on a rural, hockey-centric town in Northern Sweden and the fallout that occurs when the star player of the local junior hockey team is accused of sexual assault.
+The series was praised for its examination of toxic masculinity and herd mentality within the sport.
+It was later released on HBO Max in North America in 2021.